25 Creative Ideas for Master Bedroom Storage

 Use Space You Can't See

-Under a bed, open storage in a master bedroom can store items that don’t have a space elsewhere in your home.
+Under-bed storage in a master bedroom can store items that don’t have a space elsewhere in your home.
 Here, a wicker basket gathers oddly shaped gift bags and other wrapping supplies.
+You can easily find flat rolling bins with lids to keep all your seasonal clothes from collecting dust during the summer months.
+High-up shelves in the closet are also a great place to store special-occasion shoes or other items.

 6 of 26